tchaudhry91/ts2019-challenges/docs/content/orchestration/challenge0.md

 docker exec salt-master salt "*" cmd.run "whoami"
 ```

 So we learnt how salt provides an easy command line interface to query any information from multiple servers(termed minions).
-Lets begin the real challenge.
+Lets get on some real challenge.

+Your flag to solve the challenge is - *ev19orchestration{number of minions}*.